How to Convert a Proprietorship Firm to a Private Limited in India

 • Limited Liability of Directors

-Always in a private limited company, the personal assets of the director are to remain untouched, if there are any major debts on the company.
-Hence, the money invested for the business assets of the company can be sold off for paying the pending dues.
+In a private limited company, the personal assets of the director are to remain untouched if the company has any significant debts.
+Hence, the money invested in the company’s business assets can be sold off to pay the pending dues.

 • Easy Transferability